RexDjere/RHCSA/README.md

 - (optional) Sign up for a free AnkiWeb account (https://ankiweb.net/)
 - Clone https://github.com/RexDjere/RHCSA to this directory on your Linux pc: /home/your_username/Sync/PROJECTS/RHCSA
 - After cloning the git repository, RHCSA should have the following files/folders inside:
-	- anki (holds exported text file holding all flashcard Q&As)
+	- anki (holds exported text file containing all flashcard Q&As)
 	- examples (holds all study guide examples)
 	- LICENSE.md (contains GPL v3 license text)
 	- mindmaps (hold all mindmaps created with Freemind)
-	- README.md (the study guides home page)
+	- README.md (the study guide's home page)
 	- zim (holds all zim wiki pages)
-	- .git (if you have it set up to show hidden files)
+	- .git (shows if you have system set to show hidden files)
 - When you run Zim, you'll want to open the zim folder as a notebook.
 Once, you do, you'll be able to navigate/edit all of the wiki pages.
 - Freemind will allow you to open and edit the mindmaps, and Anki will allow you to view/edit the flashcards.
 - git/git-gui will allow you to checkout the study guide, edit parts of it if you wish, and create pull requests to update the master branch.
+- I'lll periodically export the latest version of the Anki flashcards to the anki directory.

 Enjoy the definitive RHCSA Study Guide!